a-man-gupta/Yelp-NLP-Project/README.md

 ## Testing Databases

-The following scripts are used to test the created SQLite databases:
+The following scripts in 'test-db-scripts' folder are used to test the created SQLite databases:

 - `test_business_db.py`
 - `test_checkin_db.py`